CyberFlameGO/svnpython/Doc/howto/regex.rst

    else:
        print 'No match'

-Two pattern methods return all of the matches for a pattern.
+Two :class:`RegexObject` methods return all of the matches for a pattern.
 :meth:`findall` returns a list of matching strings::

    >>> p = re.compile('\d+')